Kevindua26/Mern-Stack/README.md

-Yaa so this is all my Mern Stack practice.
+This is all my Mern Stack practice.